NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Common colds, or simply “colds,” are usually quite harmless and go away again on their own.
 The symptoms of a cold such as a cough, sore throat and a runny nose can be really annoying.
 A severe cold can make you feel weak and ill, too.

-Colds usually go away on their own after about a week, but some symptoms may last longer.
+Colds usually go away on their own within one or two weeks, but some symptoms may last longer.
 Although a sore throat or a stuffy nose may be gone after just a few days, it can sometimes take up to three weeks for a cough to disappear completely.

-Treatment with medication usually isn’t necessary.
+You usually don’t need to take any medicine.
 Some medications may, at best, help relieve the symptoms a bit.
 Because colds are typically caused by viruses, it also doesn't make sense to use antibiotics to treat an ordinary cold.
 Antibiotics only fight bacteria.

 Symptoms